 paragliding training center

 All new engines must be broken in properly for both maximum performance and long engine life.
+It takes about (10) hours to do it properly.
 Here is their procedure (translated from the Italian) with additional notes from other sources.
 New engines generate a lot more heat and this is what can cause them to seize unless they are carefully broken in.